SystemsApproach/ops/monitor.rst

 typically developed independent of each other.
 Fluentbit plays a role in normalizing these messages by supporting a set of filters.
 These filters parse "raw" log messages written by the component (an ASCII string), and output "canonical" log messages as structured JSON.
+(There are other options, but JSON is reasonably readable as text, which still matters for debugging by humans, and it is well-supported by tooling.)

 For example, developers for the SD-Fabric component might write a a log message that looks like this: